OlegCheban/JPA-JOOQ-Template/README.md

 **Tech Stack:** Spring Boot, Maven, Hibernate, JOOQ, Liquibase, PostgreSQL, HikariCP, JUnit, Testcontainers.

 **Important:** This template includes Hibernate/JPA, which adds complexity and overhead.
 Use it only if you intentionally want an ORM and benefit from its features.
-You probably want this template if you have rich domain models with non-trivial business logic and invariants, lots of complex writing operations, or you need specific Hibernate features like second-level caching.
+You probably want this template if you have rich domain models with non-trivial business logic and invariants, lots of complex writing operations, or you need specific Hibernate features.

 ## Configuration Guidelines